-During the preparation of this paper, R.Y.~was partially supported by the ERC Advanced Grant SYZYGY (from Gavril Farkas), a Riemann Fellowship of Riemann Center for Geometry and Physics at Leibniz Universit\"at Hannover and a postdoc research fellowship at the Max-Planck-Institute for Mathematics.
+During the preparation of this paper, R.Y.~was partially supported by a research fellowship at the Max-Planck-Institute for Mathematics.
 Ch.S.~was partially supported by NSF grant DMS-1551677 and by a Simons Fellowship (award number 817464, Christian Schnell).
 Both authors individually thank the Max-Planck-Institute for Mathematics for providing them with excellent working conditions.